OpenNebula/docs/source/administration/users_and_groups/manage_groups.rst

 .. _managing_resource_provider_within_groups:

-Managing vDC and Resource Providers
+Managing VDC and Resource Providers
 ================================================================================

-A vDC (Virtual Data Center) is how we call groups that have some resources assigned to them.
+A VDC (Virtual Data Center) is how we call groups that have some resources assigned to them.
 A resource provider is an OpenNebula :ref:`cluster <cluster_guide>` (set of physical hosts and associated datastores and virtual networks) from a particular zone (an OpenNebula instance).
 A group can be assigned:

 * A particular resource provider, for instance cluster 7 of Zone 0